 You may have tried to refrain from drug use for a few hours or a couple of days before the withdrawal symptoms set in.
 These are intense and deserve the attention of a medical professional in a rehab facility to help you monitor the effects and help you through them to prevent relapse from occurring.

 Detox itself takes several days and after that part of recovery is through, you’ll benefit from guidance to continue your path to sobriety by learning about addiction, how to transition to a life without drugs, and how to cope with temptation in the future.

-If you can identify with any of these reasons, it may be a sign you should go to rehab.
+If you can identify with any of these reasons, it may be a sign you should go to a rehabilitation center.
 It’s at least worth the consideration to figure out if that’s the best solution for you.
 The good news is there are alternatives to full, inpatient rehab care.
-There are outpatient facilities available, if you are not ready for residential treatment.
+There are outpatient facilities available, if you are not ready for inpatient treatment.

 Inpatient Care: Is It for You?

 Once you decide you do need help with your addiction and that you should go to rehab, the next choice is where to receive care.
 Many choose the option of inpatient care, which means you are a temporary resident of a monitored facility to go through recovery with the help and medical care of professionals.